 - Screen and check the temperature of every person entering our facilities, including staff.

 - Follow universal masking precautions.
 Every physician and staff member will wear a mask at all times, using additional personal protective equipment (PPE) as needed.
 We ask that all patients also wear a mask.
 If you do not bring a mask, we will provide one upon your arrival.

 - Actively manage our supplies of masks and other PPE.

 - Practice physical distancing in our waiting areas and clinical areas.

-- Increase our thorough cleaning and disinfection plan for all common areas as well as clinical spaces.
+- Maintain a thorough cleaning and disinfection plan for all common areas as well as clinical spaces.

 - Designate specific inpatient rooms/clinical areas for COVID-19 patients, separating patients as appropriate.

 - Patients will be screened for COVID-19 symptoms upon arrival.

 - Patients with respiratory symptoms will be separated from other patients.